Entrée to Black Paris

-In addition to our two most popular walking tours, you have a choice of nine extraordinary walks that explore Paris in a way never seen before!
+In addition to our three most popular walking tours, you have a choice of eight extraordinary walks that explore Paris in a way never seen before!

 - Montparnasse - The Artists' World.
 See where many great African-American artists lived and worked.
 Learn about the French Antilleans who came to Paris to study and who created a stir amongst French and American women alike.

 - The Black Pearl Walk.
 Celebrate Josephine Baker’s life with this walk of Montparnasse and the Champs Elysees.
 See where Josephine began her illustrious career, where she gave her last performance and where she was honored with a state funeral.
 To purchase the PDF downloadable version of this walk, please click here.

 - In the Shadow of Montmartre.
 Walk the area south of the hill Montmartre, where the first African-American community developed after World War I. Find out about the Senegalese soldiers who served during this war, and the modern day controversy over the use of an image that depicts them.

 - Richard Wright's Paris.
 A walk that encompasses Notre Dame Cathedral, the Latin Quarter and Saint-Germain-des-Prés, with special emphasis on Wright's haunts and activities.
 To purchase the PDF downloadable version of this walk, please click here.

 - Retracing the Steps of Langston Hughes.
 See 'Black Montmartre', where Hughes worked in one of the most popular night clubs of the interwar years, and Montmartre itself, where Hughes lived during his sojourn in Paris in 1924.